Skip to content

 EDL Export (CMX 3600)

-Export the current playlist as an EDL file from the Playlist panel or the Export menu.
+Export the current playlist as an EDL file.
+Two paths are available:

 Format